stanleychan0507/stanleychan0507/README.md

 ### Hi there 👋

 Hi I am Stanley
-Bsc Computer Science student at UBC Okanagan
+Bsc Computer Science student at UBC Okanagan <br/>
-Main focus in machine learning algorithm
+Main focus in machine learning algorithm <br/>
-Working on a Tensorflow project, free to collaborate
+Working on a Tensorflow project <br/>

 <!--
 **stanleychan0507/stanleychan0507** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.